bablokb/cp-departure-monitor/README.md

 In this case, the hal-file would be `src/hal/raspberry_pi_pico_w.py`.
-Since this board does not define any specific hardware, the hal-file is actually not necessary since the system will use a sensible defaults if it does not find a specific hal-file.
+Since this board does not define any specific hardware, the hal-file is actually not necessary since the system will use sensible defaults if it does not find a specific hal-file.

 In this example, the definition of the display and the keys has to be